Hotels in Andalucia

 These state-run hotels are often in converted historic buildings, such as castles, palaces or convents.
 Sympathetically converted, they offer atmospheric accommodation with many original features.
 Some are located in uniquely privileged places offering an unforgettable experience, such as inside the Alhambra palace, or in a hilltop castle.

-Andalucia has a number of landmark hotels, famous for their unusual architecture and unique character.
+Andalucia has landmark hotels, famous for their unusual architecture and unique character.
 They may have played a special role in the local history of their location, such as the Alfonso XIII hotel in Seville, which was built for the Expo 1929, or the Parador de Granada, housed in a former San Francisco monastery inside the palace complex.

 Choose the type of hotel you want from a list we have compiled of over 60 different types of hotel in Andalucia.
 From sports to relax, large chains to fammily boutique, from city to village and rural.
 Chech for hotels with those facilities that interest you.